What to do if…

 Do not do these things

-- Don’t start mass-editing passwords or deleting entries “to tidy up” — you can overwrite evidence and make recovery harder.
+- Don’t start mass-editing passwords or deleting entries to tidy up; you may overwrite recoverable information.

-- Don’t uninstall/reinstall the password manager or wipe your device yet — you may lose local vault data needed to restore.
+- Don’t uninstall the password manager or wipe your device yet; you may lose local data or logs that help recovery.

-- Don’t keep logging in/out on multiple devices trying to “force sync” — that can spread a bad sync state.
+- Don’t keep logging in and out on several devices to force syncing; it can spread a bad sync state.

-- Don’t click “support” links from emails/messages or sponsored results — use in-app help, or type the vendor’s address yourself.
+- Don’t use support links from unexpected emails, messages, adverts, or sponsored results; use the app’s help area or type the vendor’s address yourself.

 What to do now